 5 Foods that Give You Lots of Energy

-In addition to regulating our nervous system and giving us plenty of energy, bananas are rich in potassium, which helps prevent muscle tension and cramps.
+In addition to regulating our nervous system and giving us plenty of energy, bananas are rich in potassium, which helps reduce muscle tension and prevent cramps.

-In order to go about our daily activities, our bodies need energy.
-But a lot of times we feel fatigued and worn out.
+In order to go about your daily activities, your bodies need lots of energy.
+But we often feel fatigued and worn out.
 There are many causes of this, but regardless of the origin it’s always a good idea to eat foods that will give you a healthy energy boost and make you feel better.
 A lot of the time we choose foods that are actually bad for us, especially those that contain lots of sugar or other harmful ingredients.
-That’s why in this article we’ll show you 5 healthy foods that will give you instant energy.
+That’s why in this article we’ll tell you about 5 healthy foods that will give you lots of energy.

 Fish is rich in omega-3 fatty acids, especially tuna, salmon, trout, and sardines.
-Fatty acids are the perfect energy source, and act fast.
-Additionally, a diet that includes fish is also good for the memory, the nervous system, and even reduce stress levels.
-That way we reduce depression and increase concentration levels.
+Fatty acids are the perfect energy source and act fast.
+Additionally, a diet that includes fish is also good for the memory, the nervous system, and even for reducing stress levels.
+It can even increase concentration levels.
 A breakfast sandwich made with tuna is a great source of energy in the morning.